 Annual Alumni Picnic

 Each year, the TDTCAA holds a picnic for current clients and program staff.
 The picnic offers a casual setting where graduates can encourage new clients and help them become better engaged with the program.

 Peer Support Worker

-As a reflection of the positive impact alumni have had on our program, the TDTC recently created the official position of Peer Support Worker and hired an active alumni who had graduated from the program in 2003 and had been volunteering their time to support and mentor new clients entering the program.
+As a reflection of the positive impact alumni have had on our program, the TDTC has a full-time Peer Support Worker position.
+Our Peer Support worker was an active alumni who had graduated from the program in 2003 and had been volunteering her time to support and mentor new clients entering the program.

 DTC Connection – Monthly newsletter

-The DTC Connection, published monthly by the TDTCAA covers meetings, stories and thoughts associated with the program.
+The DTC Connection, was published monthly by the TDTCAA it covered meetings, stories and thoughts associated with the program.
 Archived copies of the DTC Connection can be seen below.